 OSM is the world' first muscle building program exclusively for Men 40+.

 Variation is the key to successful and continuing muscle building.
 That means the Meadows Row should be just one of the exercises in your arsenal.
-Varying will keep your body on its toes and help the Meadows row to be as effective as possible every time you do it.
+Varying exercises will keep your body on its toes and help the Meadows Row to be as effective as possible every time you do it.